linuxaustralia/constitution_and_policies/activities-calendar.md

 ##January
 * Undertake GST reporting and payments for Quarter 4
+* Review Westpac bank account names and ensure they're current and match with Xero
 * Issue final Call for Agenda Items for AGM
 * Issue Agenda for AGM
 * Hold AGM